jamilurrahman12/proxmox/README.md

 You can add new or manage existing domain entries under **Node -> Certificates**

-After configuring the desired hostname for a node and ensuring that the desired ACME account is selected, you can order your new certificate over the web interface.
+After configuring the desired domain(s) for a node and ensuring that the desired ACME account is selected, you can order your new certificate over the web interface.
 On success, the interface will reload after 10 seconds.

 <img width="448" height="179" alt="image" src="https://github.com/user-attachments/assets/7f19836b-dddf-4d02-9dc0-4646b720d388" />

 Renewal will happen automatically.

+In DNS server, you need to add an 'A' record for pve1.bdnog20.bdren.net.bd against the private IP so that you can browse the node by hostname.
+Now, you won't receive any warning from the browser and will see a verified logo displayed in front of the URL.